discworldian/walk-n-talk/README.md

 ## Create the Slack app
 ### Create app
 * Go to https://api.slack.com/ and select **Create App**.
+* Give the app a sensible name, e.g. "Walk and Talk"
+* Add an icon image
 ### Turn on socket mode
 * On the left-hand side, under **Socket Mode**, enable **Socket mode** and store the app token in a secure location, such as a password manager, and/or within repository secrets.
 This will be referred to as the ```SLACK_APP_TOKEN```.
 ### Add permissions